FranklinWaller/Phase.js/README.md

 Routing
 ----
-It os very easy to write a route with Phase.js.
+It is very easy to write a route with Phase.js.
 Phase.js takes care of attaching controllers and loading the templates.

 Here is how you write a simple route: